Syncano/syncano-cli/README.rst

 Tips & Troubleshooting
 ----------------------

-1. This tool currently does not support checking if an object is already present in the Syncano instance.
+1. This tool currently does not support checking if an object is already present in the Syncano Instance.
    If the sync is run twice, the data will be duplicated.
-To avoid this, simply remove your instance using Syncano dashboard;
+To avoid this, simply remove your Instance using Syncano dashboard;

 2. The whole process can be quite slow because of the throttling on both sides: Parse and Syncano on free trial accounts (which is the bottom boundary for scripts);